CodeX-Rocks/issue-tracker/README.md

-# CodeX.Rocks Issue Tracker
+# CodeX.Rocks Issue Tracker & Wiki

 A place for the public to inform development of issues with the game.

-Please use the issues tab up top.
+Please use the appropriate tab up top for your needs.